variejs/docs/service-container.md

 ## Resolving Dependencies

-To resolve from the container, we just need to make a simple call from the app
+To resolve from the container, we just need to make a call from the app

 ```js
 let documentationService = this.app.make("DocumentationService");